jakobzhao/geog458/readme.md

 The Student Tech Loan Program is expanding as quickly as possible.
 We announced this to undergrads as soon as it hit the airwaves, in hopes some of them who need hardware can reserve for spring quarter.
 They expect new/additional machines to arrive in April.
 STLP Website: <https://stlp.uw.edu/> (check the [Spring Announcement](https://drive.google.com/file/d/1qlbUBPdQFJt_jXS2fAOtORwNrBVtZqCb/view)).

+**E-mail:**
+E-mail is the easiest way of reaching me.
+I will respond to all e-mails during office hours, and will periodically return e-mail at other times.
+Please note that the answer to many commonly e-mailed questions can be found in the syllabus or on the course website.
+Please also note that in order to respond your e-mail you MUST include the following information in every e-mail:

+-  A Salutation (Both Dr. Zhao and Professor Zhao are acceptable)
+-  Your Full Name
+-  What class you are in
+-  Subject line summarizing your e-mail (i.e. “Question regarding Map Design” for example)

+`For all the questions related to quizzes and labs, please contact the TA.`

 **GitHub:** This course material will be hosted on GitHub instead of UW Canvas.
 On this dedicated GitHub repository, you can find most of the course material, participate in group discussions by submitting GitHub issues, and create new GitHub repositories to turn in the lab deliverables.
 By the end of this quarter, you will be more proficient in operating a cloud-based coding environment and able to host your work online as a way to gain public and peer attentions.

 **Labs:** You need to finish all four labs by the due date.
 In order to help you work on each lab, we will walk through most of the labs in class.

 **Think Pieces:** for week 1 to 8, there will be weekly reading assignments.
 To evaluate your reflection upon each week's reading material, we set up a discussion board for each week.
-You need to submit think pieces to **3** out of the 8 weeks' discussion topics.
+You need to submit think pieces to **4** out of the 8 weeks' discussion topics.
 Your think pieces should be completed by Thursday @ 5 pm PST for the weeks you are submitting a piece.
-Your think pieces should be at least 350 words and engage substantially with the reading materials, and connections to the lab assignements and lectures.
+Your think pieces should be at least 350 words and engage substantially with the reading materials, and connections to the lab assignments and lectures.
 Guiding questions or prompts will be included in each week's discussion section on canvas to help frame your thinking.
 Submit your think pieces on Canvas in the applicable week's discussion section (https://canvas.uw.edu/courses/1434645/discussion_topics).

 **Participation in in-class discussion:** Complete all assigned readings and get familiar with the lab instructions before class meetings, and actively participate in critical discussions of those readings.
 You should have completed all of the weekly readings before our Friday lab sections as these sections will be devoted to critical discussion and engagement with the required readings.